Samsung Odyssey G6 G60H monitor

 HDR and dark-room use

-HDR10+ Gaming support is listed, but HDR depth is not proven by the sources reviewed.
+HDR10+ Gaming support is listed, but the HDR depth is not proven by independent testing yet.
 IPS contrast also means dark-room gaming will not look like OLED.
 If you care about cinematic blacks, compare this against OLED or Mini LED before buying.

 Motion and responsiveness